 Jun

 Regular screening for oral cancers is essential.
 When detected and treated in their localized or early stage (before they have spread), these cancers are associated with 5-year survival rates of 73% to 95%, depending on the specific site of the cancer.
 As these cancerous tumors spread, they naturally become harder to “cure” successfully.
 Our board-certified specialists at Associates for Oral, Maxillofacial & Implant Surgery support early detection, which informs prompt and effective treatment.
-Drs Russell P. Spinazze, Mark A. Spinazze, and Eliza P. Drobny take a special interest in oral pathology and offer biopsy services from our offices in Mount Prospect, Chicago, Bartlett, and Elk Grove Village, Illinois.
+Drs Russell P. Spinazze, Mark A. Spinazze, Eliza P. Drobny, and Bryan J. VanOven take a special interest in oral pathology and offer biopsy services from our offices in Mount Prospect, Chicago, Bartlett, and Elk Grove Village, Illinois.

 Pathology refers to any lesion or change that deviates from the “norm.”
 This doesn’t always mean tumors and can also mean anomalies like cysts.
 Likewise, a tumor isn’t always cancerous.
 It may be benign or non-cancerous.
 Everyone needs to maintain professional oral cancer screenings.
 Any departure from the norm may be identified and evaluated further during these screenings.